 2008: Year close 8,776

 As you can see, every major financial crisis has been temporary and the Dow Jones has rebounded.
 I estimate a recovery after the Corona Virus crisis to be no different.

 When the markets fall based on fear, buying opportunities are everywhere.
-In fact, this stock market fall may present a once in a decade opportunity.
+In fact, this stock market fall may present a once in a lifetime opportunity.
 When people are selling, I’m buying.
 People who panic sell stocks are making emotional decisions.
 Smart investment decisions are made logically.

-There are some naysayers of bond index trackers but between February 24th, 2020 and March 24th, 2020, my favourite Vanguard equity index tracker dropped -20.8% from £540.44p to £427.59p (chart here), while my favorite Vanguard bond index tracker only dropped -3.06% from £161.85 to £156.89 (chart here).
+There are some naysayers of bond index trackers but between February 24th, 2020 and March 24th, 2020, my favourite Vanguard equity index tracker dropped -20.8% from £540.44p to £427.59p (chart here), while my favourite Vanguard bond index tracker only dropped -3.06% from £161.85 to £156.89 (chart here).
 In many cases when equities are suffering, bond index funds can remain level or even appreciate in value, depending on interest rates.

-For those wondering if managed robo investment tools are better performers during stock market corrections, I have a test Wealthsimple account.
+For those wondering if managed robo-investment tools are better performers during stock market corrections, I have a test Wealthsimple account.
 This account has lost -22% during February 24th, 2020 and March 24th, 2020.
 So no, robo investment tools aren’t better than index tracker funds.
 My account balance is very small (less than £500), if it were higher, my account would have lost more money due to the fees.

 If you are trying to time the stock market to buy in at a low point, you won’t succeed through anything other than blind luck because no one knows where the bottom lies.